 It is Board policy that the majority of the Board should be non-executive and independent Directors and the Chair should be a non-executive Director.
-At the date of this report, the Board consists of six non-executive Directors and the Managing Director, Mr Lindsay Partridge.
+At the date of this report, the Board consists of six non-executive Directors.
+Mr Lindsay Partridge retired as Managing Director on 31 July 2024.
 The directors and their appointment dates are as follows: